 That's why we created a new design standard that serves as a foundation for full-fledged inclusivity, breaking the paradigm of visual-only design and expanding interaction.

-BEYOND VISUAL STANDARD
+Guidelines: BEYOND VISUAL STANDARD

 The guide "Beyond Visual Standard", is aimed at everyone involved in design processes.
 It includes 10 overarching guiding principles that provide a solid foundation for inclusive design.
 Furthermore, 21 design principles describe the most important factors for inclusive digital interactions for blind and visually impaired people.
 They are divided into the categories: Perceptibility, Comprehensibility, Operability, and Adaptation.